RENEW

 Approach

 The RENEW community comprises a wide range of different viewpoints and disciplines from across science, arts, humanities, policy, business, conservation, land management and community action.
-This diversity is part of RENEW’s strength, but it also brings a wide range of perspectives, language and ways of working.
+This diversity is part of RENEW’s strength, but it also brings a wide range of perspectives, languages, and ways of working.

 Next Steps